sarahmurphy86/sarahmurphy86.github.io/README.md

 # “If the user can’t use it, it doesn’t work.” _Susan Dray_

 ---
 I am passionate about technology and human behaviour, and how they interact with one another.
-I want to design and build software that feels intuitive, user friendly and accessible to all.
+I want to design and build software that feels intuitive, user friendly and accessible.

 # The brief